vesoft-inc/nebula-docs/docs-2.0/nebula-flink-connector.md

 # Nebula Flink Connector

-Nebula Flink Connector is a connector that helps Flink users quickly access Nebula Graph.
-Nebula Flink Connector supports reading data from the Nebula Graph database or writing other external data to the Nebula Graph database.
+Nebula Flink Connector is a connector that helps Flink users quickly access NebulaGraph.
+Nebula Flink Connector supports reading data from the NebulaGraph database or writing other external data to the NebulaGraph database.

 For more information, see [Nebula Flink Connector](https://github.com/vesoft-inc/nebula-flink-connector).